lune-org/docs/pages/api-reference/process.md

     string to run using a specific shell
 -   `stdio` - How to treat output and error streams from the child process - set to "inherit" to pass output and error streams to the current process
+-   `stdin` - Optional standard input to pass to spawned child process

 ---